 This coffee percolator can make up to 9 cups of coffee.
 It has a distinct flavor that is mixed with the coffee.
 Your mom and grandmother will love it elegant, traditional look.

 The stovetop espresso maker is a favorite brewing method for most home users.
 It’s easy to use, easy to clean and requires minimal supervision.
-But there are other effective methods of brewing coffee at home.
+But there are other effective methods of brewing great coffee at home.
+I hope you’ll give these a try too!

 - French press – This little device requires no stove.
 If you have a French press, brewing coffee is as easy as counting 1 to 3.
 With three easy steps, you can get your coffee in as fast as 3 minutes.